 SheBuysTravel Tip: Mayberry’s Carriages at Lautenbach’s Orchard Country offers sleigh rides if there is enough snow.
 I didn’t have time to take one.

-Nor Door Sport & Cyclery, in Fish Creek and Sturgeon Bay, rents cross country skis and snowshoes.
+Nor Door Sport & Cycle, in Fish Creek and Sturgeon Bay, rents cross-country skis and snowshoes.
 The Fish Creek location is across the road from Peninsula State Park.

 Where to Stay in Door County in the Winter

-The Rushes Condominiums has two bedroom, two bath units with large stone fireplaces, stocked with wood, in the living room.
+The Rushes offers two bedroom, two bath condominiums with large stone fireplaces, stocked with wood, in the living room.
 It was easy to warm up here and sleep well for the next day’s activities.